top of page

 ree

 Her husband earned a small income selling plastic goods on the street, while she ran a tiny roadside grocery shop just to put food on the table.
 With one daughter in university, another preparing for A/Ls, and the youngest in Grade 6, every rupee was stretched thin.
+Though the family owned a small piece of land, they lacked the tools, capital, and time to cultivate it.
+The land stood unused—silent and full of untapped promise.

-“I used to stare at that land,” Sakunthala recalls,“and wonder if we’d ever be able to do something with it.”
+“I used to stare at that land,” Sakunthala recalls, “and wonder if we’d ever be able to do something with it.”

 Everything began to change when Sakunthala joined a Self-Help Group (SHG) under the Village to Markets (V2M) programme supported by Palmera.
 At first, she was hesitant—unaccustomed to relying on others.
 But over time, with consistent support and encouragement, she stepped into a new chapter.